casualuser/casualuser.github.io/devops-stack.md

 # DevOps & Cloud Stack

-I design, build, and operate cloud-native infrastructure with a strong focus on automation, reliability, and observability.
+Webomage designs, builds, and operates cloud-native infrastructure with a strong focus on automation, reliability, and observability.

 ## Cloud & Infrastructure as Code